tamarit/pn_suite/README.md

 	T5,T9,T10,T7,T8

 ### Slicing
 The user can select from a menu a slicing algorithm.
 Then, according to the chosen algorithm, the user can specify a slicing criterion.
 The Petri net is then automatically sliced and a new Petri net (the slice) is produced.
-It is important to highlight that this tool implements another slicing algorithm (option 5) besides those of {\tt pn\_slicer}.
+It is important to highlight that this tool implements another slicing algorithm (option 5) besides those of `pn_slicer`.
 This algorithm allows us to extract a slice from a Petri net considering a specific firing sequence (instead of all possible firing sequences as all the other algorithms do).

 ### Output
 The output of PN-Suite can be produced in many different formats, including standard [PNML](http://www.pnml.org/) (compatible with [PIPE5](http://sarahtattersall.github.io/PIPE/)), [LoLA](http://home.gna.org/service-tech/lola/), [APT](https://github.com/CvO-theory/apt), DOT and more than 50 other formats provided by [Graphviz](http://www.graphviz.org/).